Cows, Bread and Autism

-As many of you already know, our younger son, Jacob, now 23, is autistic: while he is quite intelligent, he has very limited speech capability, equivalent to about a typical three year old.
+As many of you already know, our younger son, Jacob, now 25, is severely autistic: while he is quite intelligent, he has very limited speech capability, equivalent to about a typical three year old.
 Despite his disability, Jake is very outgoing, engaging, curious, and diligent about matters that engage him.

 Two matters that definitely engage Jake: cows and baking.
 Our kids have spent a lot of time in and around dairy farms, and Jake seems to have a particular affinity with cows, and cows seem to respond well to him--hey, they don't even know that he has a speech handicap!
 As for baking, those who know Jacob know well his passion for mixing, kneading, baking and, most importantly, eating baked goods.

 In my extensive collection of old dairy and farm books, there are many photos of people working on farms and in cheese factories, who appear to have one learning disability or another.